google-deepmind/mujoco/doc/APIreference/index.rst

 API Reference
 =============

-This chapter is the reference manual for MuJoCo.
-It is generated from the header files included with MuJoCo, but also contains additional text not available in the headers.
+This chapter is the reference manual for the MuJoCo API.
+It is automatically kept in sync with MuJoCo's header files, but also contains additional information not available in the headers.
+The API is composed of 3 categories:

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

    APItypes
    APIglobals